Improved accuracy. Less uncertainty. Better science.

 Step 2: Smoothing

-The next step of the algorithm is called “smoothing” because it makes the results from the first step less noisy.
-In this step we use information from neighboring DNA boxcars to make a more informed decision about the most likely ancestry of individual boxcars.
+In our Ancestry DNA update, the next step of the algorithm is called “smoothing” because it makes the results from the first step less noisy.
+In this step, we use information from neighboring DNA boxcars to make a more informed decision about the most likely ancestry of individual boxcars.

 Let’s say a boxcar seems to match Sudanese ancestry, but many of the surrounding boxcars match Ethiopians with high confidence (Sudan and Ethiopia are neighboring countries).
 The smoother uses that information to adjust the prediction for that middle boxcar and assigns Ethiopian instead.